Using Scholarly Voice in U.S. Academic Writing

-Developing scholarly voice in American academic English takes a good deal of time and practice.
-The more the multilingual capstone writer reads in American academic English, the better the writer will be able develop his or her own scholarly writing voice.
-Be sure to read actively (as opposed to reading passively) for constructs of American academic English.
+Developing scholarly voice in U.S. academic English takes a good deal of time and practice.
+The more the multilingual capstone writer reads in U.S. academic English, the better the writer will be able develop their own scholarly writing voice.
+Be sure to read actively (as opposed to passively) for constructs of U.S. academic English.
 Specifically, multilingual capstone writers should take notes on useful terms they can use in their own writing, including common verbs used in the field of study; specific expressions used to introduce topics, build arguments, show agreement and disagreement, or close a discussion; field-specific vocabulary; and the use of transitions and other linking devices.

 Also see these resources for more information on scholarly voice:

 Revising for Sentence-Level Grammar in American Academic Writing

 Actively reading and analyzing published texts can not only help improve organization and scholarly voice but can also help improve sentence-level grammar.
 Analyzing texts for grammar can help multilingual capstone writers emulate what they read.
 For example, writers can analyze published Walden doctoral studies and dissertations or look in the Corpus of Contemporary American English (COCA) to search for grammatical structures such as sentence construction, verb tenses, subject-verb agreement, count versus noncount nouns, article usage, and preposition usage.
 For more information, also see the SMRT Guide on Using a Corpus to Revise for Grammar and Scholarly Voice.